 Zeljko Djurisic: The Serbian Electric Power System did not follow world trends, especially in terms of the development of the distribution network.
 Technical power losses in the distribution network are significantly higher than in the European electricity system and range up to 10 per cent, which indicates the underdevelopment of the network.
 "Elektroprivreda Srbije" must make an effort to change the existing situation and make the system more flexible.
 It includes strengthening of critical transmission lines, automation of distribution facilities and installation of advanced relay protection systems, switchgear and measuring equipment.
-Unfortunately, Elektroprivreda Srbije is an inert system that does not show visible signs for the improvement of the developed in proportion to electrification.
-In the current regulatory framework, driving of electric cars in Serbia does not mean a reduction of harmful gases, but only their spatial displacement.
-If we drive an electric car in Belgrade, we have shifted the emission of harmful gases from Belgrade to Obrenovac, since we had to increase the production of electricity in thermal power plants, which would cover the consumption of an electric vehicle in Belgrade.
-Therefore, the basic task of the state is to ensure equality between electrification and decarbonisation of transport.
-This can be achieved by integrating subsidy measures for photovoltaic power plants and measures that directly stimulate the purchase of electric cars, such as tax breaks, benefits in traffic, parking benefits, and other", explains the Professor concluding that every kilowatt-hour spent by an electric car should be purposefully produced in some renewable energy source and that in that regard the most suitable are roof-mounted photovoltaic systems.
+Unfortunately, Elektroprivreda Srbije is an inert system that does not show visible signs for the improvement of the system.
+Today, there are no jobs in Elektroprivreda Srbije on which young engineers could affirm their knowledge of modern energy.
+Therefore, they are looking for jobs in private companies rather than in the power utility.
+That has to change if we want to create an electric distribution system that will keep pace with world trends.